Installing Linux Mint as Only Operating System

 The actual installation

 3. a.
-Boot your computer from the Mint DVD or USB thumb drive (are the BIOS settings OK for booting from that?), and choose "Check the integrity of the medium", thus performing an integrity check on the DVD / USB thumb drive.
-The DVD has to be completely error free.
-If it's not, burn a new DVD at low speed (4 x).
+Boot your computer from the Mint USB thumb drive / DVD (are the BIOS settings OK for booting from that?), and choose "Check the integrity of the medium", thus performing an integrity check on the USB thumb drive / DVD.
+It has to be completely error free.
+If it's not, re-create it.
+For a DVD it might help to burn a new DVD at low speed (4 x).

 b.
-A few seconds after a successful completion if the check, the Mint DVD will boot automatically.
+A few seconds after a successful completion if the check, the Mint USB thumb drive / DVD will boot automatically.
 In the trial (live) session you can find out if all your hardware works like it should.
 Note: in the live session Mint functions much slower than usual!

 c.
 You can start the installation by clicking the special desktop shortcut for it, called "Install Linux Mint".
 The installer will start by asking you a couple of questions.
 Only after you have made a choice for partitioning, installation will begin.